mobxjs/mobx-vue/README.md

 All you need is to bind your state to component and observe it.
 No more reactive data definitions in component.

+*Tips: If you're tired of instantiating instance manually every time, you might wanna try the [mmlpx](https://github.com/mmlpxjs/mmlpx) library which leveraged a dependency injection system.*

 ## API

 * observer((VueComponent | options): ExtendedVueComponent